Overview

 The approach is similar in both cases.

-- Click on My Files and then click where you want to create the folder or file (in the root or in a folder).
+- Click on Local and N0C Storage and then click where you want to create the folder or file (in the root or in a folder, such as private or public for N0C Storage).

 - Click on New folder or New file, as appropriate.